proppy/github-issue-mover/README.md

 ### App Engine

-It can also be deployed on [App Engine Managed VM](https://cloud.google.com/appengine/docs/managed-vms/)
+It can also be deployed on [App Engine Managed VM](https://cloud.google.com/appengine/docs/managed-vms/) using:

 `gcloud preview app deploy <path_to>/app.yaml --server=preview.appengine.google.com`